 VI.
-Oversight
+OVERSIGHT

-A. Member countries' oversight role
+A. Member States' oversight role

-62 The Inspector is of the view that it is critical for member countries, as a "Board of Directors" to exercise fully their oversight responsibilities.
-This includes taking an active and robust role both in the programme process and budget process.
-Substantively, the budget is of equal importance to the programme.
-The Inspector also wishes to state that, in discussions with the Director General, she has pointed out that the International Bureau should not prepare documents for the legislative bodies to "take note" of issues that require actual decisions by these bodies.
+62. The Inspector is of the view that it is critical that member States, as the "Board of Directors", exercise fully their oversight responsibilities.
+This includes taking an active and robust role not just in the programme process but in the budget process as well.
+Substantively the budget is of equal importance to the programme.
+The Inspector also wishes to state that in discussions with the Director-General, she has pointed out that the International Bureau should not prepare documents for the legislative bodies to "take note" of issues that require actual decisions by these bodies.
 Taking note is technically meaningless.
-As a result, past JIU reports, notes and management letters may not have received the attention they might otherwise have.
-The Director General has agreed and is working with the Joint Inspection Unit to change the presentation of documents pertaining to JIU reports to the Council of Administration.
+As a result of this, past JIU reports, notes and management letters may not have received the attention they might otherwise have.
+The Director-General has agreed and is working with the Joint Inspection Unit to change the presentation of documents pertaining to JIU reports to the Council of Administration.